970037201/FHash/README.md

   The big crush test used 32 rounds, and for the same complexity as the ChaCha20 cipher, you should probably use 40 rounds.
   I do recommend using 64 or 256 rounds for added future proofing, as this project is already insane.

-  When using this function, keep in mind to seed it securely, and remember that the null block always hashes to all zero's.
+  When using this function, keep in mind to seed it securely, and remember that the null block always hashes to all zeros.